-Thanks kindly, MZ.
-First off, I don’t even recall Stein and Burke being there although it makes sense because it was Stein’s label and I know that Burke backed Iggy on a number of occasions.
+I don’t even recall Stein and Burke being there although it makes sense because it was Stein’s label and I know that Burke backed Iggy on a number of occasions.
 I definitely remember the Sue Catwoman Stripper friend — she was fun!

 As for your sartorial choices on that night, perhaps you could revive them as your New Look for ’11!

 Iggy retired for a period shortly after this tour, realizing that things had bottomed out.
 Pal and former co-conspirator David Bowie covered The Idiot‘s “China Girl” on his 1983 blockbuster Let’s Dance, giving Iggy financial stability and allowing him to take some time to consider his next move.

 Stay tuned for what happens next when I see Iggy again, several years down the road.

 As for Wonderland Gardens, I’ll be returning many times in the years ahead.
 In fact, I am heading back there next to kick off a busy, concert-going 1983.

 And, finally, just how did MZ find the hotel room? …